MicrosoftDocs/cpp-docs/docs/cpp/multiple-base-classes.md

 :::image type="complex" source="../cpp/media/vc38xp4.gif" alt-text="Diagram of virtual and non virtual components of a class.":::
 The diagram starts with the queue base class.
 A cashier queue class and lunch queue class inherit virtually from Queue.
 A third class, takeout queue, inherits non virtually from queue.
 The next level down, lunch cashier queue inherits from both cashier queue and lunch queue.
 The next level down, lunch takeout cashier queue inherits from both lunch cashier queue and takeout queue.
 :::image-end:::
-Virtual and non-virtual components of the same class
+*Virtual and nonvirtual components of the same class*

 In the figure, `CashierQueue` and `LunchQueue` use `Queue` as a virtual base class.
 However, `TakeoutQueue` specifies `Queue` as a base class, not a virtual base class.
 Therefore, `LunchTakeoutCashierQueue` has two subobjects of type `Queue`: one from the inheritance path that includes `LunchCashierQueue` and one from the path that includes `TakeoutQueue`.
 This is illustrated in the following figure.

 :::image type="complex" source="../cpp/media/vc38xp5.gif" alt-text="Diagram of the object layout for virtual and non virtual inheritance.":::
 A lunch takeout cashier queue object is shown with two subobjects: Takeout queue, which contains a queue subobject, and lunch cashier queue.
 Lunch cashier queue contains a lunch cashier queue subobject, which in turn contains a queue subobject, which in turn contains two subobjects: cashier queue and lunch queue.
 :::image-end:::
-Object layout with virtual and non-virtual inheritance
+*Object layout with virtual and nonvirtual inheritance*

 > [!NOTE]
 > Virtual inheritance provides significant size benefits when compared with nonvirtual inheritance.
 However, it can introduce extra processing overhead.

-If a derived class overrides a virtual function that it inherits from a virtual base class, and if a constructor or a destructor for the derived base class calls that function using a pointer to the virtual base class, the compiler may introduce additional hidden "vtordisp" fields into the classes with virtual bases.
+If a derived class overrides a virtual function that it inherits from a virtual base class, and if a constructor or a destructor for the derived base class calls that function using a pointer to the virtual base class, the compiler may introduce other hidden "vtordisp" fields into the classes with virtual bases.
 The `/vd0` compiler option suppresses the addition of the hidden vtordisp constructor/destructor displacement member.
-The `/vd1` compiler option, the default, enables them where they are necessary.
-Turn off vtordisps only if you are sure that all class constructors and destructors call virtual functions virtually.
+The `/vd1` compiler option, the default, enables them where they're necessary.
+Turn off vtordisps only if you're sure that all class constructors and destructors call virtual functions virtually.

 The `/vd` compiler option affects an entire compilation module.
 Use the `vtordisp` pragma to suppress and then reenable `vtordisp` fields on a class-by-class basis: